cdk-patterns/serverless/the-lambda-circuit-breaker/python/README.md

 This is a pattern that I found via [Gunnar Grosch](https://twitter.com/GunnarGrosch) and his open source circuit breaker on  [GitHub](https://github.com/gunnargrosch/circuitbreaker-lambda).
 This is a different implementation to solve the same problem as the eventbridge circuit breaker pattern.

+**Note** This circuit breaker is only available for Node Lambda Functions today so the CDK is Python but the Function will have to stay Node until the library releases a Python implementation or I find a similar Python library

 Some Useful References:

 | Author        | Link           |